leylls/CFG-Group-6/README.md

 ## Email API

-MailJet API - Register for an account in order to access the API
+MailJet API - Please register for an account to access the API.
 ```
 https://dev.mailjet.com/email/guides/
 ```
 ## Helpful Tips

+At the moment, this can only be ran on Windows and not MacOS.

 To stop using the app and remove the scheduled task on Windows 10, follow these instructions: